-- Provision of information currently lacking from the submission to ensure adequate development infrastructure that does not create any hazard to road users in the interests of road safety. - b) Parking provision. - c) Development infrastructure that does not create any hazard to road users in the interests of road safety. - d) Infrastructure for non-motorised road users, ensuring the provision of routes to schools and local facilities and a sustainable development. - 7.
-Prior to the commencement of construction the following shall be submitted for approval by the Planning Authority in consultation with the Roads Authority: - A Construction Traffic Management Plan which includes details of any temporary site access arrangements, site compounds, lay down areas and site parking (Plan scale 1:500 min), proposals to safeguard non-motorised road users; - b) Details (Plan(s) scale 1:500 min) showing the provision of off-site infrastructure for non-motorised users which comprises the following items including signage and road markings: - i) A new 3.0m wide cycleway (approx. 360 metres in length) along the eastern side of the U18E Stynie Road between the northern site access and the back of the bellmouth on the north side of the junction at Mossmill Park (Point A as shown on sketch 10/01267/MC/01 Rev A); - ii) A new 2.0m wide footway (approx 35 metres in length) along the western side of the U18E Stynie Road between a point opposite the site frontage at the southern site boundary to the back of the bellmouth at the car park for Speymouth Hall; - iii) A pedestrian crossing point, including dropped kerbs and tactile paving, on both sides of the U18E Stynie Road at a point to be agreed with the Roads Authority between the site boundary and the footway to
+- a) Provision of information currently lacking from the submission to ensure adequate development infrastructure that does not create any hazard to road users in the interests of road safety. - b) Infrastructure for non-motorised road users, ensuring the provision of routes to schools and local facilities and a sustainable development. - c) Infrastructure for non-motorised road users, in the interest of road safety. - d) Infrastructure for non-motorised road users, in the interest of road safety. - e) Provision of adequate development infrastructure and in the interests of road safety. - 6.
+Prior to the commencement of construction the following shall be submitted for approval by the Council, as Planning Authority in consultation with the Roads Authority: - a) A Construction Traffic Management Plan including details of any temporary site access arrangements, site compounds, lay down areas and site parking (Plan scale 1:500 min), proposals to safeguard non-motorised road users and control procedures to address the impact of heavy goods vehicles/construction traffic on the U18E Stynie Road which includes the repair of any damage to the public road attributable to the development and the prevention of materials or water being deposited on the public road. - b) Details (Plan(s) scale 1:500 min) showing the provision of off-site infrastructure for non-motorised users which comprises the following items including signage and road markings: - A new 3.0m wide cycleway (approx. 360m in length) along the eastern side of the U18E Stynie Road between the northern site access and the back of the bellmouth on the north side of the junction at Mossmill Park (Point A as shown on sketch 10/01267/MC/01 Rev A submitted with Planning Application Ref 18/01536/APP)), - ii) A new 2.0m wide footway (approx 35m in length) along the western side of the U18E Stynie Road between a point opposite the site frontage at the southern site boundary to the back of the bellmouth at the the car park for Speymouth Hall;

-- Speymouth Hall; - iv) Widening of the existing footway (Approx 55 metres in length) along the eastern side of the U18E Stynie Road to provide a continuous 3.0m wide cycleway from the new 3.0m wide cycleway detailed in item i) above (Point A) and Findlay Road (Point B) as shown on sketch 10/01267/MC/01 Rev A; - A pedestrian crossing point, including dropped kerbs and tactile paving, on both sides of the U18E Stynie Road at a point to be agreed with the Roads Authority approximately 10 metres to the north of Glebe Road; and - vi) Provision of cycle route signage to the Moray Council standards and specification from the development to the B9015 (Main Street). - c) Details (Plan scale 1:1000 min) for the widening of the U18E Stynie Road to 5.5 metres along the full extent of the site frontage (approx. 250 metres) onto Stynie Road, to the Moray Council standards and specification, including the extension of street lighting and road drainage. - d) Details (Plan(s) scale 1:500 min) of a 4.5m x 120m visibility splay in both directions at the northern access and a 4.5m x 90m visibility splay in both directions at the southern access.
+- A pedestrian crossing point, including dropped kerbs and tactile paving, on both sides of the U18E Stynie Road at a point to be agreed with the Roads Authority between the site boundary and the footway to Speymouth Hall; - iv) Widening of the existing footway (Approx 55m in length) along the eastern side of the U18E Stynie Road to provide a continuous 3.0m wide cycleway from the new 3.0m wide cycleway detailed in item i) above (Point A) and Findlay Road (Point B) as shown on sketch 10/01267/MC/01 Rev A submitted with Planning Application Ref 18/01536/APP); - A pedestrian crossing point, including dropped kerbs and tactile paving, on both sides of the U18E Stynie Road at a point to be agreed with the Roads Authority approximately 10 metres to the north of Glebe Road; and - vi) Provision of cycle route signage to the Moray Council standards and specification from the development to the B9015 (Main Street). - c) Details (Plan scale 1:1000 min) for the widening of the U18E Stynie Road to 5.5m along the full extent of the site frontage (approx. 250m) onto Stynie Road, to the Moray Council standards and specification, including the extension of street lighting and road drainage. - d) Details (Plan(s) scale 1:500 min) of a 4.5m x 120m visibility splay in both directions at the access.

-The approved Construction Traffic Management Plan must be complied with at all times.
-The works identified in b) and c) above shall be completed in accordance with the approved details prior to the commencement of the 5th house or flat.
+Thereafter the off-site infrastructure works (b and c) shall be completed in accordance with the approved details prior to the commencement of the 5th house or flat within the development.